aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-observability/index.md

 <span class="image">![CloudWatchL](CWL_slow_query.png?raw=true)</span>

-Only the sueries that take longer than the parameter value of `long_query_time` (see above) will be listed.
+Only the queries that take longer than the parameter value of `long_query_time` (see above) will be listed.
 You can see there are around 100+ entries in the last 30 minutes.
 You can select any query to expand to find more information about it.

 <span class="image">![CloudWatchL](CWL_slow_query_expand.png?raw=true)</span>